sgpl/JavaScript_StudyNotes/jumpstart_js/notes_jumpstart_js.md

 <h5>preface</h5>

 - powerful, ubiquitous programming language
+- oe
-- one of the most popular languages in the world
+ of the most popular languages in the world
 - all modern web browsers use js
 - defacto scripting for the web